hudl/it-aws-scripts/README.md

 ## Notes

+If running this script multiple times in a short time span, you may want to cache your credentials.
+Use the `-CacheCredentials` switch.
 Credentials are cached in the main script's directory in a file called `awscredentials`.
 They are temporary credentials and expire at the default interval (1 hour at time of authoring).

 # Credits